qaware/qaware-blog-source/content/posts/java-fx-testing.md

 tags: [Testing, GUI, JavaFX, Java, JUnit]
 aliases:
     - /posts/2015-04-16-java-fx-testing/
+summary: This article summarizes my experiences when setting up UI tests for a new JavaFX application at QAware.
 ---
 This article summarizes my experiences when setting up UI tests for a new JavaFX application at QAware.